Columbus Felony Theft Attorney

 When a person knowingly and purposefully deprives the owner of property or services, without the consent of the owner, the person is considered to have committed a theft.
 Theft can be committed by deception, by threat and by intimidation; as well as by stepping beyond the bounds of an agreement, if any was made.
 1

 Felony Theft in Ohio Penalties

 A theft becomes a felony theft when the crime committed is not just a petty misdemeanor or a misdemeanor.
 Generally, in Ohio, if the property stolen amounts to more than $1000, it is considered a felony theft.
 Sometimes a felony theft may also occur even if the amount is less than $1000, depending on the circumstances.

 An example of a 5th-degree felony theft would be stealing a credit card or a vehicle.
 The state may assign harsher punishments if the stolen property is dangerous, like a firearm, or a drug.
 It is a 4th-degree felony if you are caught stealing drugs.
 If the value of the property stolen exceeds $1.5 million, then it is considered to be a felony of the 1st degree.
 2 3 4

 Burke, Meis & Associates — Columbus, Ohio Felony Theft

 A felony carries a mandatory prison sentence in Ohio.
-Depending on the property stolen and other details regarding the case, you may have to spend anywhere from 6 months to 10 years in prison.
+Depending on specific case details, including the property stolen, you may spend from 6 months to 10 years in prison.
 You may also have to pay a significant fine.

-It is best if you hire a good lawyer to help you defend yourself and make every effort to try to reduce your sentence.
+A skilled lawyer will help you defend yourself and make every effort to try to reduce your sentence.
 Contact Attorney Adam Burke of Burke, Meis & Associates now at (614) 280-9122 for your free consultation.